Gizra/Gizra-Way-Book/WIP -cold_outreach.md

 ## Make it personal

-Those people recive a lot of emails. if making a connections at the start and make it relevant to them - they will keep reading.
+The people that we targets receive a lot of emails.
+If making a connections at the start and make it relevant to them - they will keep reading.

-**Homework** - spend little time to learn something about the target. a blog post, or award he/she won lately. reffer to it in the first paragraph.
-Right them something about THEMSLEVES and not about yourself first...
+**Homework** - spend little time to learn something about the target. a blog post, or award he/she won lately. refer to it in the first paragraph.
+Right them something about them and not about yourself first...

+##Keep it short
+One paragraph, maybe 2.
+Split up the content for easy reading.
+Test the lentgh on your phone - make sure the messege can be read in 2 scrolls

+##Close with an actionable follow up

+“Do you have time to chat about it next week Monday or Tuesday?
+“How does your calendar looks like for the next couple of days?
+“Who on you team is the appropriate person to send this email to”?
+Say thanks and respect other people's time - they will be more likely to help and respond

+#Bringing it all together

+**A personal opening** (optional) :  I love your blog post, I see that you went to X conference , congrats on a award.

+**Why are you contacting them** <br>
+A reason to contact:  Such as “ I notice that you are Drupal 6. “ We have done similer project with XX “, “I see that you attending X confrance”
+Or Genral reason : Fit pitch (there is a better way to do projects) or   Gizra into ( I would like to introo you to Gizra - an elite dev agency)